Table of Contents:

 As you can see, you won’t be able to provide any proof, and you can’t specify who the account is impersonating when you are reporting from the mobile app, but the process is much easier.
 You can, however, use this option to submit a quick report, and you may follow up with another report from your desktop/web app later.

-However, a mobile report can still be effective, and Instagram may delete the fake Instagram account if they are able to gather enough findings.
+However, a mobile report can still be an effective Instagram account ban tool, and Instagram may delete the fake account if they are able to gather enough findings.

 If your brand owns a legitimate Instagram Business page, then reporting the fake profile and getting it taken down is much easier.
 You can use the Instagram trademark infringement form to report the fake Instagram account using your trademarks.